nebulasio/nebdocs/README.md

 3. Each language is allowed to have its own temporary version.
 It is recommended to add the suffix version number to the version name, for example, en1.0, zh-CN1.1;

 ## How to build this project?
-1. clone the project from github, here is for master bratch:
+1. clone the project from github, next command refers to the master branch:

 ```bash
 git clone https://github.com/nebulasio/nebdocs.git